-This Application Technical Assistance Manual is designed to guide applicants through the process of applying for BEAD funding.
+This Application Technical Assistance Manual is designed to guide applicants through the process of applying for BEAD funding through GTA's Benefit of the Bargain application round.
+This manual has been updated as of June 2025 to reflect the updates made to the BEAD program pursuant to the Restructuring Policy Notice released on June 6, 2025.
 The Application submission phase is the key stage where eligible applicants are required to submit their project proposals.
 These proposals will be evaluated based on their capacity to meet the BEAD program's objectives and address broadband deficiencies within the state.
 The State of Georgia has established a transparent, fair, and competitive subrecipient selection process based on BEAD program guidelines, ensuring that selected subrecipients carry out activities aligned with the program's objectives.

-This document provides applicants with a clear framework for submitting their proposals in compliance with the program's requirements.
+This document provides applicants with a clear framework for submitting their proposals in compliance with the program's requirements, including any revisions or updates made for the Benefit of the Bargain Round pursuant to the Restructuring Policy Notice.
 A glossary of key terms is included to aid in understanding the process and terminology involved.
 The purpose of this manual is to ensure applicants are fully informed and equipped to complete their submissions effectively.

-For any general questions concerning the Broadband Equity, Access, and Deployment (BEAD) program, applicants are invited to reach out via email at broadband@gta.gov.
+For any general questions concerning the Broadband Equity, Access, and Deployment (BEAD) program, applicants are invited to reach out via email at broadband@gta.ga.gov.
 All inquiries, including those about the program's goals, policies, and other relevant matters, will be addressed promptly and comprehensively.
-Please note, this contact should not be used for application-related questions.
+Please note, GTA may not answer questions or provide guidance on how an applicant should answer questions in the application.